We’re told that artists cannot be business people, because that would be selling out.

 This wall we imagine between the two fields is bullshit.

 If you’ve only dealt with dollars all your life, I challenge you to pick up a paintbrush or take an improv class.
-Working in these other media is simply extending the gift you already possess.
+Working in these other media is an extension the gift you already possess.

-If you’re an artist of any flavor who’s lacked the means to support your craft, I challenge you to learn the fundamentals of business and make use of your talents to support yourself.
+If you’re an artist who lacks the means to support your craft, I challenge you to learn the fundamentals of business and make use of your talents to support yourself.
 The only people who benefit from starving artists are those who own your work after you die.

 Whichever side of the fence you find yourself on, aspire to live happily, create to the best of your ability, and sustain your craft.
 And where possible, help others do the same.